ericdnbn/image_classifier_pneumonia/README.md

          └──PNEUMONIA
 ```

-Pneumonia in the lungs presents differently depending on its source (bacterial or viral), but both present as a cloudiness or occlusion on the X-ray image.
-Bacterial pneumonia tends to consolidate in one area, or lobe, of the lungs, while viral pneumonia tends to be more diffuse.
+Pneumonia in the lungs presents differently depending on its source (bacterial or viral infection), but both present as a cloudiness or occlusion on the X-ray image.
+Bacterial pneumonia tends to consolidate locally in one area, or lobe, of the lungs, while viral pneumonia tends to be more diffuse.

 One limitation of this dataset is that all the X-ray images are from children.
-It's possible that our results are not generalizable or our model's success applicable to adult cases of pneumonia.
+It's possible that our model results are not generalizable to adult cases of pneumonia.

 There is a clear over-representation of target class images in the data, which presents an issue for modeling, even though we do want to emphasize correct prediction of the target class over general accuracy.
 We will experiment with adding in parameters to account for this, such as `class_weight`, as the current distribution is about 3:1 in favor of the target class (23% Normal, 77% Pneumonia).